Weijia-Wang341/LA-Apartment-Project/README.md

 # LA-Apartment-Project

 This is a website for tracking Los Angeles apartments' availability, prices, locations, and amenities using information from Apartment.com and Zillow.com.
-Also, the purpose is to help people find suitable apartment more efficiently.
+Also, the purpose is to help people find suitable apartments more efficiently.
+This project is done by HTML and Python with [Flask](https://flask.palletsprojects.com/en/2.1.x/).

 ## Table of Contents
 * [Features](https://github.com/Weijia-Wang341/LA-Apartment-Project#features)